Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 8:30 am

-Breakfast: If breakfast isn’t included in your room rate, get the day going at Café Sarafornia, a cheery diner locals love as much as the tourists do.
+Breakfast: If breakfast isn’t included in your room rate, get the day going at Café Sarafornia, a cheery diner locals love as much as the tourists.
 The cooks here whip up eggs 18 different ways, plus blintzes, French toast, and many other items.

 9:30 am (or a hair later)

-Alternative: Casual Bennett Lane Winery, which specializes in Cabernet Sauvignon and other Bordeaux-style reds and makes sparkling wine and Chardonnay, opens at 10 am.
+Alternative: Casual Bennett Lane Winery, which specializes in Cabernet Sauvignon and other Bordeaux-style reds, opens at 10 am.
 It touts its tasting room as one of the Napa Valley’s friendliest…and it’s true.

 11:30 am

-Tasting and tour: Having made a reservation at either Theorem Vineyards or Davis Estates, both of which offer engaging experiences, head to your choice.
+Tasting and tour: Make a reservation at Theorem Vineyards or Davis Estates.
+Both offer engaging experiences.

 Davis Estates: Cabernet Sauvignon and Bordeaux-style red blends headline at Davis Estates, but several other types of wines, either from estate-grown grapes or ones from top producers, are also made here.
 Gargantuan porch swings with views west across the Napa Valley overlook the front vineyard.
 The Estate Wine & Food Pairing includes current releases and small bites.

-Alternatives: Both of these tastings are on the expensive side, with Theorem’s in particular geared to serious wine buyers.
+Alternatives: Both of these tastings are expensive, with Theorem’s in particular geared to serious wine buyers.
 For a more casual experience, visit Tedeschi Family Winery, a fun stop with affordable well-made wines.

 1:30 pm